 |tu sei → you are || voi siete → you are (plural)|

 |lui/lei/Lei è → he/she is / you are (formal) || loro sono → they are|

 Often, the personal pronoun is omitted when speaking and writing.
-It is correct to use the personal pronouns with conjugated verbs, but it is extremely common to omit them, as well.
+It is correct to use personal pronouns with conjugated verbs, but it is extremely common to omit them.
 See the following examples.

 |Sono inglese. || I am English. |